KarimAnani/VerletIntegration/README.md

 Use the arrow keys to move the shape.
 Press G to apply force, V to add particles, and W and S for the camera.

+### Windows compatibility

+I've updated the makefile, shaders, and model.c file to be compatible with Windows, plus compiled the necessary .a and .DLL files from the original .dylibs.

+Compile with ```gcc src/*.c -o app.exe -Isrc/dependencies/include -Lsrc/dependencies/library -lglfw3 -lglew32 -lopengl32 -lgdi32```.

+Run with ```.\app.exe``` (or whatever you want to change app.exe to).

 ### Key Features
 - Simulate thousands of particles (at 60 FPS) experiencing real-time collisions, arbitrary forces, constraints, and linking.
 - First person camera that can be controlled using the mouse and keyboard _or_ animated along a path ([Bézier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve)).